Get involved to have your say

 Friends of Fitzroy Gardens was formed in 2010 to raise awareness about the significance of gardens designed in 1970 by Ilmar Berzins, Australia's first qualified landscape architect, to complement El Alamein Fountain, designed by architects Woodward and Taranto.
 Berzins was ahead of his time making environmentally sensitive interventions into the public domain.
 His gentle modernism can also be felt in Hyde Park's Sandringham Gardens and in lovely little McElhone Park, in front of Elizabeth Bay House.

-Friends of Fitzroy Gardens generally lobbies against the commercialisation of public gardens and it meets each alternate month with the 2011 Residents' Association.
+Friends of Fitzroy Gardens generally lobbies against public gardens being commercialised.
+It meets each alternate month with the 2011 Residents' Association.

 Convenors: Paul Wagner and Jo Holder